-Unrecognized tax benefits were \$1.9 billion and \$1.7 billion at September 27, 2020 and September 29, 2019, respectively.
-The increase in unrecognized tax benefits in fiscal 2020 was primarily due to our decision in fiscal 2019 to request a refund of Korean withholding taxes as licensees in Korea continue to withhold taxes on payments due under their licensing agreements at a rate higher than we believe is owed (which had an insignificant impact to our income tax provision).
+Unrecognized tax benefits were \$2.1 billion and \$1.9 billion at September 26, 2021 and September 27, 2020, respectively.
+The increase in unrecognized tax benefits in fiscal 2021 was primarily due to expected refunds of Korean withholding taxes previously paid as licensees in Korea continue to withhold taxes on payments due under their licensing agreements at a rate higher than we believe is owed (which had an insignificant impact to our income tax provision).
 If successful, the refund will result in a corresponding reduction in U.S. foreign tax credits.
-We are subject to income taxes in the United States and numerous foreign jurisdictions and are currently under examination by various tax authorities worldwide, primarily related to transfer pricing.
+We are subject to income taxes in the U.S. and numerous foreign jurisdictions and are currently under examination by various tax authorities worldwide, primarily related to transfer pricing.
 These examinations are at various stages with respect to assessments, claims, deficiencies and refunds.
 We continually assess the likelihood and amount of potential adjustments and adjust the income tax provision, income taxes payable and deferred taxes in the period in which the facts give rise to a revision become known.
-As of September 27, 2020, we believe that adequate amounts have been reserved for based on facts known.
+As of September 26, 2021, we believe that adequate amounts have been reserved for based on facts known.
 However, the final determination of tax audits and any related legal proceedings could materially differ from amounts reflected in our income tax provision and the related accruals.